tuletuan-pka/Latin-America-Transaction---Submission-ID-10762/README.md

 ## 🚀 Usage

-1. Clone this repository to your local machine:
-    ```bash
-    git clone [repository-url]
-    ```
-2.  **To view simulations:** Open ANSYS Electronics Desktop, select File > Open, and choose any of the `.aedt` files.
+1.  **To view simulations:** Open ANSYS Electronics Desktop, select File > Open, and choose any of the `.aedt` files.
 Note that solving these projects may require significant computational resources depending on your mesh settings.
-3.  **To plot data:** Import the `.csv` or `.txt` files into your preferred data visualization script or software.
+2.  **To plot data:** Import the `.csv` or `.txt` files into your preferred data visualization script or software.
 The files are structured with headers for easy parsing.